sagivba/sagiv-barhoom.me/_posts/2026-04-06-comments_vs_annotations_oracle.md

 `COMMENT ON COLUMN` does the same thing, but at the column level.

-Here the goal is to explain the meaning of a specific column, especially when the column name is not clear enough on its own.
+Here, the goal is to explain the meaning of a specific column, especially when the column name is not clear enough on its own.
 This can be a short description of the content, an explanation of expected values, or a business distinction that is not obvious from the name alone.

 For example, if there is a column called `status`, a comment can be used to briefly explain which values appear there and what they mean in general.